I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

 - 1 tbsp fresh green coriander, finely chopped

 - 1 bay leaf

-- 1/2 tsp dry mango powder/amchur powder, available in Indian stores
+- 1/2 tsp dry mango powder (amchur powder)

 - salt to taste

-- Take diced beetroots and potatoes in a cooker container.
+- Add diced beetroots and potatoes to a pressure cooker.
 Throw in some salt.
 Add sufficient water to soak the cubes.

 - Cook it in a pressure cooker up to 4 whistles.
 Turn off the heat.
 Set aside.

-- In the mean while, make the spicy paste for the gravy.
-For that, take a mixer or blender.
-Add grated coconut, fried gram, poppy seeds, ginger, garlic, fennel seeds, cardamom, cloves, cinnamon, and coriander seeds to it.
+- In the meantime, make the spicy paste for the gravy: In a mixer or blender, add grated coconut, fried gram, poppy seeds, ginger, garlic, fennel seeds, cardamom, cloves, cinnamon, and coriander seeds.

-- First, dry grind them.
-Next, add some water, and make a fine paste.
-Keep aside.
+- Dry-grind the mixture.
+Add some water, and make a fine paste.
+Set aside.

 - Heat oil in a deep-bottomed pan.
 Throw in bay leaf.
 Saute for 5 seconds.
 Add cumin.
-Saute till they sizzle.
+Saute until they sizzle.

 - Throw in chopped onions.
 Add some salt.
-Saute till onions become golden brown.
+Saute until onions become golden brown.

 - Add chopped tomatoes.
-Stir-cook the mix till tomatoes get mashed.
+Stir-cook the mixture until the tomatoes get mashed.
 Sprinkle some water to cook it nicely.

 - Add turmeric powder, red chili powder, and garam masala powder.
 Saute for 15 seconds.

 - Add the ground gravy mix.
-Stir-cook till the raw smell disappears from it.
+Stir-cook until the raw smell disappears.

 - Add cooked beetroot and potato mix.

 - Add remaining salt and dry mango powder.
-Boil the mix adding sufficient water to get a semi-solid gravy.
-Simmer it for 3-4 minutes.
+Boil the mixture, adding sufficient water to get a semi-solid gravy.
+Simmer for 3-4 minutes.
 Turn off the heat.